 However, Mueller’s advice doesn’t mean that you should skip link building altogether or that your efforts are in vain.
-Several factors determine whether the links you’re building help, hurt, or cause no effect on your website’s rankings.
+Several factors determine whether the high authority links you’re building help, hurt, or cause no effect on your website’s rankings.

 Essentially, backlinks are external URLs that lead to pages on your website.
 These links are the backbone of SEO as they signal to Google that many other websites find your content reliable enough to link back to it.

-However, until a few years ago, the quality of these links didn’t matter.
+However, until a few years ago, the quality of these gov links didn’t matter.
 All you needed was hundreds of backlinks from pretty much all kinds of websites out there.